Home Coffee Journal logo Home Coffee Journal

 Slow drawdown + thin cup Over 4:30 but weak taste Bed clogged around a channel

-How to apply it — the one fix worth doing tonight
+The one fix worth doing tonight

 Use the WDT (Weiss Distribution Technique).
 After grinding into the V60, take a thin needle or an unbent paperclip and stir the dry grounds in small circles for about 10 seconds.
 Break up every clump.
 Level the bed by gently tapping the dripper on the counter.